UofU-Cryosphere/snow-aso/README.md

 ## ASO aerial imagery processing

 Collection of scripts to process aerial imagery from the Airborne Snow Observatory (ASO) using Agisoft PhotoScan on CHPC.
-The generated DEMS, exported as GeoTiffs, are then statistically compared against an coincident DEM by lidar.

-### CHPC

-* `agisoft_workflow.py`

-Script that processes the images with Agisoft PhotoScan using their Python API.
-Requires input information to the image folder location, plus a reference file that contains geo location and flight orientation information per image as CSV.

-* `notchpeak.slurm`

-Slurm batch script to enqueue a job on CHPC.

 ### Images time table